-There are some of us who genuinely live with difficulties in accepting change, shifting thoughts, making transitions and who demonstrate forms of inflexibility.

-Those inflexible patterns become part of us, they’re what we know and what we’re comfortable with.
+There are people who genuinely live with difficulties in accepting change, shifting thoughts, making transitions and who demonstrate forms of inflexibility.
+Inflexible patterns will become part of us when we fail to demonstrate forms of flexibility.
+We know what we know and what we’re comfortable with.

-Inflexibility or ‘rigid thinking’ as it’s known comes about when an individual is unable to consider alternative thoughts on their current circumstances, unable to consider different viewpoints and have difficulty finding innovative solutions to problems.
+Inflexibility or ‘rigid thinking patterns’ as it’s also known, comes about when an individual is unable to consider alternative thoughts to their current thinking, or are unable to consider different viewpoints and have difficulty finding innovative solutions to problems.

 They will cling to their usual preconceptions and generalisations and may even react with hostility if they feel challenged in any way, or have to change their thinking.
 Past experiences around abuse or hostility may sometimes be responsible.